 Deutschlandticket – The Ugly

-Even though there are quite a number of “bad” aspects described above, most of them are either minor (e.g. no first class ticket available) or easily conquered (just cancel early enough).
+Even though there are a couple of aspects listed as “bad” above, most of them are either minor (e.g. no first class ticket available) or easily conquered (just cancel early enough).

-There is no restriction against buying it from overseas per se, but at this point the only payment method accepted is direct withdrawal from a bank account.
+There is no restriction against buying the 49-Euro-Ticket from overseas per se, but the German Train Agency (DB) only accepts Direct Debit as a payment method for this ticket.

-You may be wondering why I even write about the Deutschlandticket if it isn’t an option for travellers.
+You may be wondering why I even write about the Deutschlandticket if it isn’t an option for travelers from the US and the rest of the world.
 I know I hate reading all about some great deal/offer/option only to find out that I am not even eligible for it.

 The Deutsche Bahn does accept other payment methods for regular tickets so it all hinges on that subscription model – though Netflix has no problem using my PayPal for my subscription so you think the Deutsche Bahn should be able to figure it out as well.